Edmund Blacket: St Paul's, St Mark's and St Philip's

 In 1847 Blacket was officially appointed Diocesan Architect for the Church of England, while still continuing with his private practice.
-The designs of three of Blacket's most significant churches date from 1847-48.
+The designs of three of Blacket's most significant churches date from 1847 to 1848.
 These are St. Paul's, Redfern, St. Mark's, Darling Point and St. Philip's, Church Hill.
 As Joan Kerr points out, Blacket has used these three buildings as essays on the three main periods of English Gothic architecture: Early English, Decorated and Perpendicular, his motive being perhaps to impress Sydney with his scholarship.

 Of these three buildings, St. Paul's is the most derivative of other Victorian models, the arrangement of triple aisles of almost equal height, each with an open timber roof is repeated many times in the work of Pugin and his followers.
 However, the window traceries, which are of the most complex of the three English styles and for which drawings still exist, display Blacket's mastery of Gothic design.

 For St Mark's, Darling Point, Blacket showed the committee a design based upon an engraving of the church at Horncastle, Lincolnshire.
 Unlike St. Paul's, St Mark's has a high nave lit by small clerestory windows with trefoil lights above the aisles.
 The building work was interrupted in 1851 by the departure of men for the Australian gold rushes.
 The spire, which is a feature of the leafy streetscape of Darling Point Road, was chosen from 14 different versions prepared by the architect, and was paid for privately.